ClubObsidian/StaffDocuments/SERVERRULES.md

 #### 4. No using alternate accounts to cover up breaking the rules on another account.
 Example: You use a hacked client on an alternate account, so your main account with a donator rank doesn't recieve the punishment.

+#### 5. No using mass amounts of accounts online at once over a short period of time.
+This includes but is not limited to: Botting accounts, and using compromised accounts.
+Number of accounts and period of time is at the discretion of the staff member

 # Allowed mods